Central Dutch dialects

-Central Dutch dialects are a group of dialects of the Dutch language from the Netherlands.
+Central Dutch dialects (Centraal Nederlands) are a group of dialects of the Dutch language from the Netherlands.

 They are spoken in Holland, Utrecht Province, south-western Gelderland, North Brabant and few parts of Limburg (Netherlands) and Friesland (Vlieland), and include Hollandic.

 It borders Low Saxon without Gronings, Limburgish, Brabantian and Zeelandic.
 Urkers, Frisian and Frisian mixed varieties are geographically close, too.